lizfrenz/owasp-vuln-mngmnt/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest your idea for this project
 title: ''
 labels: ''
 assignees: ''

 ---
+**Can you implement OWASP Vulnerability Management Guide at your place of work or business?**
+Please state "yes" or "no' and explain why.
+E.g.: "not applicable", "I don't work in InfoSec", "too complicating". [...]

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to the OWASP VMG implementation?
+Please explain how.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise explanation of what the problem your request solves. [...]

-**Describe the solution you'd like**
+**Please describe which of VMG cycles would host your addition?
+Detection, Reporting, Remediation.**
-A clear and concise description of what you want to happen.
+A clear and concise description how what you suggest could be plugged into the existing doc. [...]

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description why alternative would NOT work.[...]

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Did you read the OWASP VMG?
+What are your thoughts** Your honest answer goes here.[...]